Call For Free Consultation: (307) 634-4000

 Likewise, a property owner cannot claim that they were unaware of dangerous conditions if a reasonable person could have discovered the concern.
 For example, unsecured wires on the floor that can cause someone to trip or liquid on the floor that can cause someone to slip are plainly visible to a reasonable person.

 When there is foreseeable danger, a property owner is required to post adequate signage that warns visitors of potential dangers.
-For example, a hotel may post “no diving’ signage around an un-staffed swimming pool to eliminate their liability for accidents caused by diving.
-It is up to the visitor to abide by posted rules or notices.

 Types of Premises Liability Accidents